THE TEMPTATION TO DEFY THE LAW

 Laundry detergent and bags of ice—products of industries that seem pretty mundane, maybe even boring.
 Hardly!
 Both have been the center of clandestine meetings and secret deals worthy of a spy novel.
 In France, between 1997 and 2004, the top four laundry detergent producers (Proctor & Gamble, Henkel, Unilever, and Colgate-Palmolive) controlled about 90 percent of the French soap market.
 Officials from the soap firms were meeting secretly, in out-of-the-way, small cafés around Paris.
 Their goals: Stamp out competition and set prices.

-Around the same time, the top five Midwest ice markers (Home City Ice, Lang Ice, Tinley Ice, Sisler’s Dairy, and Products of Ohio) had similar goals in mind when they secretly agreed to divide up the bagged ice market.
+Around the same time, the top five Midwest ice makers (Home City Ice, Lang Ice, Tinley Ice, Sisler’s Dairy, and Products of Ohio) had similar goals in mind when they secretly agreed to divide up the bagged ice market.

 If both groups could meet their goals, it would enable each to act as though they were a single firm—in essence, a monopoly—and enjoy monopoly-size profits.
 The problem?
 In many parts of the world, including the European Union and the United States, it is illegal for firms to divide up markets and set prices collaboratively.

 These two cases provide examples of markets that are characterized neither as perfect competition nor monopoly.
 Instead, these firms are competing in market structures that lie between the extremes of monopoly and perfect competition.
 How do they behave?
 Why do they exist?
-We will revisit this case later to find out what happened.

 Introduction to Monopolistic Competition and Oligopoly

 Perfect competition and monopoly are at opposite ends of the competition spectrum.
 A perfectly competitive market has many firms selling identical products, who all act as price takers in the face of the competition.
 If you recall, price takers are firms that have no market power.
 They simply have to take the market price as given.